TeamOsprey/CodingDojo/README.md

 # Coding Dojo Meeting Notes

+## 2024-07-30
+- Participants: Nir, Saeed, Marc
+- We continued with last session's kata: [Number Names](https://cyber-dojo.org/kata/edit/7mlMzJ)
+- We tried loop which seems to be the right way to go.
+However, we agreed that was a big changes and we have to step back and build the logic for first three positions before jumping to loop solution.
+We decided to make the existing tests work without loop then during refactoring change the logic to use loop.
+- We ended in RED with index out of bound error.
+- Next session:
+  - We will need to fix the index out of bound error first, maybe by focusing on tens tests first.
+And check for the length of the string before processing the next positions.

 ## 2024-07-16
 - Participants: Nir, Saeed, Mark
 - We continued with last session's kata: [Number Names](https://cyber-dojo.org/kata/edit/7mlMzJ)